kinexcs/move-android-sdk/README.md

 - `completedReps : Int` The number of repetitions completed for that exercise.
 If the exercise if not Skipped in the middle, then this number will be equal to `totalReps`
 - `totalReps : Int` The number of repetitions for that exercise if it was not Skipped in the middle

-4. Launch the `Intent` selected in Step 2 to start the exercise.
+Step 4.
+Launch the `Intent` selected in Step 2 to start the exercise.

 ```kotlin
 launcher.launch(moveSDK.getIntent5Minutes(this, true))